binaryphile/binaryphile.github.io/_posts/2020-07-06-i-was-scared-of-bash.md

 At this point, I started realizing it was going to be difficult not to learn bash.
 I hadn't quite given up yet.
 I tried fish shell, the *f*riendly *i*nteractive *sh*ell.
 I loved it.
-It was so well designed, with excellent defaults and simplified setup for those things that I needed to customize (aliases, for example).
+It was so well-designed, with excellent defaults and simplified setup for those things that I needed to customize (aliases, for example).
 I had to relearn the basics since it didn't share anything with bash, but that was a strong point.
-The basics had been rethought and made better.
+The basics had been re-imagined and made better.

 But, I always would end up needing to work with systems that didn't have fish, and I couldn't bring fish with me.
 In the back of my mind, I knew